 Francis Su writes about the dignity of human beings and the wonder of mathematical teaching.
 He is the Benediktsson-Karwa Professor of Mathematics at Harvey Mudd College and a former president of the Mathematical Association of America.
-In 2013, he received the Haimo Award, a nationwide teaching prize for college math faculty, and in 2018 he won the Halmos-Ford writing award for the highly-acclaimed speech that formed the basis for his book Mathematics for Human Flourishing (2020).
+In 2013, he received the Haimo Award, a nationwide teaching prize for college math faculty, and in 2018 he won the Halmos-Ford writing award.
 His work has been featured in Quanta Magazine, Wired, and the New York Times.
 His book Mathematics for Human Flourishing (2020), winner of the 2021 Euler Book Prize, offers an inclusive vision of what math is, who it's for, and why anyone should learn it.

 This is Su's public-facing webpage.
 His scholarly work can be found at his Harvey Mudd College webpage.